niplav/site/masturbation_and_attractiveness.md

 randomly, which would have reduced bias significantly.
-However, it would also have made the result less useful, since it seems like people who practice NoFap care about their attractiveness to a very certain demographic (namely, conventionally attractive women in their late teens to early thirties).
+However, it would also have made the result less useful, since it seems like people who practice NoFap care about their attractiveness to a very certain demographic (namely, conventionally attractive women from their late teens to early thirties).
 On the other hand, it might have been interesting to observe how older people would react to cold approach.

+Yet another method could be to put the decision of approaching to second person who doesn't know about the duration since the last masturbation.
+This person and the person approaching would meet twice, at least 90 days apart, and the decider would choose who would be approached by the experimenter.
+For me, this didn't work, since proposing this to any acquantainces would have been not socially acceptable.

 ### Perception of Attractiveness may vary In Regards to Masturbation Behavior